jayztemplier/ShakeReportServer/README.md

 #Shake Report?
 Shake Reporter is a framework that allows you to easily get bug reports from users of your mobile application.
 When you see something wrong, shake the device, and report the issue with a custom message.
 You can either receive reports by email or configure a shake report backend which will collect and classify the reports.

+# Features
+* Support of multiple application
+* Authentication with Github
+* Roles: admin, user, super admin
+* List of the reports sent from the devices
+* Possibility to archive the report
+* Support Jira integration -- in progress
+* Save video recording on AWS3
+* Distribution of iOS Over Tthe Air

 # Requirement

 * MongoDB